 The Jurassic Period saw the emergence of another important group of marine reptiles: the plesiosaurs.
 Like dinosaurs, they had long necks, small heads and sharp teeth.
 Instead of legs, their limbs evolved into large, paddle-like flippers which they used like underwater “wings” to pull themselves through the water, beating in a slow, steady rhythm.
 Plesiosaurs fed on fish and squid, darting their long, flexible necks backwards and forwards to pick off their prey.
 They spent most of their time in the water, coming ashore only to lay their eggs.

 Pliosaurs, short-necked plesiosaurs, such as Kronosaurus and Liopleurodon, were the top predators of the Jurassic seas.
 Armed with massive, teeth-lined jaws, they could prey on even the largest sea creatures.
 Their streamlined bodies were built for speed through the water.

 Lizards and turtles

-Lizards, turtles and crocodiles all lived at the same time as the dinosaurs.
-No one knows why they survived while the dinosaurs died out at the end of the Cretaceous.
-A number of other reptile species also adapted to life in the sea.
+Lizards, turtles and crocodiles lived at the same time as the dinosaurs.
+Some kinds survived the extinctions that claimed the dinosaurs end of the Cretaceous.
+Other reptile species also adapted to life in the sea.
 Platecarpus and Tylosaurus were both mosasaurs: sea lizards.
-Platecarpus fed on fish and ammonites, while Tylosaurus, a 9-metre (30-foot) giant, had a larger appetite, competing with the massive, predatory fish Xiphactinus for prey such as other fish, marine reptiles and sea birds.
+Platecarpus fed on fish and ammonites, while Tylosaurus, a 9-metre (30-foot) giant, competed with the massive, predatory fish Xiphactinus for larger prey.
 Archelon was the largest-known sea turtle, measuring some 4 metres (13 feet) in length.
 Like a modern leatherback, its “shell” was a bony frame with a leathery covering.